PrestaShopCorp/puik/docs/vitepress/src/vue-components/avatar.md

   ];
 </script>

-## Avatar
+# Avatar

-An image element with a fallback for representing the user.
+An `Avatar` is an image element with a fallback for representing the user.

+## Overview

 ::: raw
 <ComponentOverview>